 The Counsellor in Training course is offered in three separate two-week sessions.
 The second week will count as their Secondary School mandatory 40 hour Community Involvement Credit.
 Registrants will participate in swimming on Tuesday afternoons.

-The Young Chefs' Camp is offered from Monday, July 3 until Friday, August 18, 2017.
-Those campers cooking in the afternoon can choose to go swimming on Tuesday or remain at John Dryden to cook.
+Campers attending the Young Chef's Camp can choose to go swimming on Tuesdays or remain at John Dryden to cook.

 Skateboard and Scooter Camp in partnership with Evolve Skate

 Skateboard and Scooter Camp will run at the McKinney Centre during the weeks of July 9-13, July 16-20, July 23-27 and August 13-17.
 The camp will run daily from 9:00 a.m.-4:00 p.m. for ages 6-13.
 Campers will spend time both indoors and outdoors at the Skate Park.

 It is required that campers bring their own skateboard or scooter, CSA approved helmet, elbow pads, wrist guards and kneepads.

 Junior Firefighter Program

 These week long camps teach fire prevention and fire safety to childrens aged 11 and 12 years old.
 Junior Firefighter Program begins Tuesday, July 3, 2018 and ends Friday, August 17, 2018, operating daily from 9:30 a.m. - 3:30 p.m.
 Children who have participated in previous years are not eligable to enroll due to program popularity.

 Youth Council Leadership in Training

 Youth Council Leadership camp will run at the Brooklin Community Centre and Library during the weeks of July 16-20 and August 20-24.
 The camp runs daily form 9:00 a.m.-3:00 p.m. and is geared towards youth ages 13-15 who have an interest in leadership development.